yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 A blue button will appear on the top of the page with the feature to import certificates (you can also ask AWS for a new certificate if needed and they will provision one for you)
 ![EB Edit button in Software Configuration](images/CertManagerImport.png)

-On the following screens, you will have to input all the details and data about the certificate you want to import.
-After having followed the steps, you will now see the certificate in other tools of AWS (like HTTPS on your load balancer)
+Follow the steps to input your certificates details.
+Once you submit your certificate details, you'll see the certificate in other tools of AWS (like HTTPS on your load balancer).

 ## Setup DNS CNAME (using AWS)